spqb/adabmDCAc/README.md

 ./adabmDCA -f <MSA file> -a <output folder> -k <label> -m <nsave> -L
 ```
   - Output files will be saved every `nsave` iterations specified in the `-m` flag;
-  - The output folder is named after the `output folder` specified in the `-k` flag.
+  - The output folder is named after the `output folder` specified in the `-a` flag.
+Files will be labeled according to the argument of the flag `-k`.
   - Use `-w <file name>` for ad-hoc weights file (optional).
   - For RNA, set the flag `-b n`; for ad hoc alphabet set `-b <alphabet>` where `alphabet` is a string